av-crypto-security/cloud-infrastructure/instance-group-and-load-balancer/README.md

 The infrastructure is described declaratively using a YAML specification, which represents an early form of Infrastructure as Code (IaC).

+This lab demonstrates L4 load balancing using Yandex Cloud Network Load Balancer.
+NGINX is used only as a backend web server to verify traffic distribution and health checks.
+L7 load balancing is covered separately using managed HTTP load balancers or Kubernetes ingress.

 ## Architecture

 - Instance Group with a fixed size of **3 virtual machines**